thatsmydoing/typingfreaks/README.md

 There is an [online editor][3] available.
 It lets you create a full config from scratch and then download the JSON file.

+For fast testing, it's also possible to go to try out the editor's config in the game by appending `?from=editor` to the game URL.
+For the online editor, that would be [here][4].
+Note that this is all in browser, sharing the link with someone else will simply error out.

 ## Build Instructions

 The project is a vanilla typescript project.
 Simply run: